keptn/keptn.github.io/content/home/integration-workflow-bottom-right.md

-Keptn will then start automatically deploying new artefacts following the strategy defined in the shipyard.
-After deployment they will be automatically tested.
-Quality gates will be validated and in case of problems releases will be rolled back automatically.
+Keptn will then start the deployment automatically, following the strategy defined in the shipyard file.
+After the deployment, Keptn starts the tests, evaluates the quality gates, and in case of a problem, Keptn rolls back the last changes.